ALZHEIMER'S, MULTIPLE SCLEROSIS AND OTHER TOPICS

 CAN AN ACCIDENT WORSEN A PREEXISTING NEUROLOGICAL DISEASE?

 The role of head trauma in the subsequent development of Alzheimer's disease is undergoing intense study.
 It is likely that serious head injuries shorten the period before Alzheimer's disease would otherwise have developed.
 There may be a link between traumatic brain injury and the development of ALZ years later.

 In 1999 the American Academy of Neurology's position was that trauma and/or head injury is unlikely to create or permanently aggravate multiple sclerosis.
 This conclusion is not universally accepted among neurologists and research continues to suggest a possible link.

 Parkinsonian patients injured in car accidents, including head injury, suffer a temporary aggravation of their symptoms.
 There does not seem to be a significant risk of permanent exacerbation of Parkinson's disease from a single head injury, but research continues.
-Repeated blows to the head, as in boxing, do pose a risk of developing Parkinson's disease.
+Repeated blows to the head, as in boxing, do pose a risk of causing Parkinson's disease.

 There are many case reports of mental illness, including obsessive compulsive disorder, depression, mania, hallucinations, etc., following head injuries.
 Depending on the location and severity of the brain damage, preexisting mental illness may be magnified by a brain injury.

 Serious frontal lobe injury can cloud judgment and decrease societal inhibitions, making drug and alcohol addiction a significant risk.
 Those with pre-existing addictions are at greatest risk.